Prohibited sectors

 Permitted sectors

 As mentioned above, FDI is permissible in certain with a cap on the maximum permissible foreign holding.
-Details of same of the sectors in which FDI is subject to sectoral caps is available on following link :
+Details of some of the sectors in which FDI is subject to sectoral caps are available on the following link :

 FDI Circular 2014